Selling Your House in 2019

 Section 24 comes part of a broader array of top-down measures that are making the average landlord’s life more difficult.

-The Prudential Regulation Authority (PRA) stress-testing criteria, for example, is placing further controls on the amount of mortgage debt a buy-to-let landlord can secure against a property.
+The Prudential Regulation Authority (PRA) stress-testing criteria, for example, is placing further controls on the amount of mortgage finance a buy-to-let landlord can secure against a property.
 Combined with higher stamp duty rates to acquire buy-to-let properties and more omnipresent regulation, the barriers to entry have never been higher.

 If you are thinking about selling, however, make sure you seek suitably qualified advice from an experienced tax advisor beforehand.